OSUOSC/website/README.md

 ~~**Live Demo**: http://osc.eligladman.com/~~

 ### How can I contribute?

 - report bugs, issues, and documentation inconsistencies
 - request features
 - hate or love a feature . . . *tell us*
 - request topics for future meetings
-- fork us and submit a merge request
+- fork us, fix an issue and submit a merge request

 ### How do I run the site locally?